 Basin Pillar Taps are the most common style found in traditional style, older Australian homes.
-While the name may sound unfamiliar, you’ve likely come across this style - think two taps: one for hot water and one for cold water.
+While the name may sound unfamiliar, you’ve likely come across this style - think of two taps: one for hot water and one for cold water.

-The disadvantage of the separate spout design of pillar taps is that your water is dispensed in two extreme temperatures- out of one nozzle, you get scorching hot water, and out the other, you get freezing cold water.
+The disadvantage of the separate spout design of pillar taps is that your water is dispensed in two extreme temperatures- out of one nozzle, you get scorching hot water, and out of the other, you get freezing cold water.
 To produce a temperature that’s ‘just right’, you’ll likely need to plug your drain and mix the water yourself in the basin.
-This might sound cumbersome, so if you’re looking for a more convenient option, consider a mixer style tap.
+This might sound cumbersome, so if you’re looking for a more convenient option, consider a mixer-style tap.

 Mixer taps are arguably the most popular style of tapware used in modern and freshly renovated homes.
 The design is simple: one mixer tap is fitted with two handles, one for hot water and one for cold water.
 Unlike the pillar tap, the water emerges from a single spout.

-Mixer taps make it easier to manage water pressure and gauge the water temperatures safely.
+Mixer taps make it easier to manage water pressure and gauge water temperatures safely.
 Unlike pillar taps, there’s no need to dip your hand in the basin to test the temperature of the water, only to find that it’s steaming hot!
 With mixer taps, you can identify the temperature of the water flow quickly, to prevent any nasty accidents.

 Monobloc mixer taps (or monobloc taps) make temperature control simple by combining your cold and hot water supply within a single stream of water.
-They are the minimalistic choice that eliminates the hassle of ‘fussy’ faucets.
+They are the minimalistic choice that eliminates the hassle of ‘fussy’ taps.
 Most designs are fitted with a single lever to control the flow and temperature.
-However, there are many twin lever taps with two separate levers for cold and hot water that ultimately offer better temperature control.
+However, there are many twin-lever taps with two separate levers for cold and hot water that ultimately offer better temperature control.
 There’s no need to waste water trying to find the perfect temperature, so monobloc mixer taps waste less water and are more economical in the long term.

 There are different types of tap handles, and a range of monobloc finishes on the market to suit the style of your home, both traditional and contemporary, from waterfall spouts to aerated spouts, matte black to gold or stainless steel.

-Washer tap types, also known as compression water taps, are pillar style taps that operate with a twisting handle.
+Washer tap types, also known as compression water taps, are pillar-style taps that operate with a twisting handle.
 As the name implies, the washer mechanism controls the flow of water released.

 The downfall of washer tap types is that any damage and wear and tear will often result in a leaky tap.
 The washer must be able to form a watertight seal to prevent leaking.